-- 11.2.3.1 The number of people near the bridge shall be minimized during vertical load tests.
-The loading crew is limited to four students, but substitutions may be made during the loading process. - 11.2.3.2 Safety supports shall be provided by the host school, and shall be of adequate strength, height, and number to arrest falling load if a bridge collapses.
-The use of the AISC provided jack stands is highly recommended. - 11.2.3.3 Safety supports shall be in place under the decking units before load is placed on the bridge. - 11.2.3.4 The number and location of safety supports under a decking unit shall be sufficient to arrest the load even if only one side or one end of the bridge collapses.
+11.2.3.1 The number of people near the bridge shall be minimized during vertical load tests.
+The loading crew is limited to four students, but substitutions may be made during the loading process.

+11.2.3.2 Safety supports shall be provided by the host school, and shall be of adequate strength, height, and number to arrest falling load if a bridge collapses.
+The use of the AISC provided jack stands is highly recommended.
+The height of the jack stands may be increased by placing wood blocks or concrete blocks underneath them provided the jack stand remains stable.

+11.2.3.3 Safety supports shall be in place under the decking units before load is placed on the bridge.

+11.2.3.4 The number and location of safety supports under a decking unit shall be sufficient to arrest the load even if only one side or one end of the bridge collapses.
 Therefore, safety supports are needed under the sides and ends of the decking units, not just in the middle.
-Safety supports should be directly under decking units rather than under bridge trusses or cross braces, if possible. - 11.2.3.5 Safety supports shall be adjusted individually for each bridge so that load cannot drop more than approximately four inches.
-If the height of the safety supports is not adjustable in appropriate increments, they shall be augmented with pieces of wood or other suitable material provided by the host school. - 11.2.3.6 No one shall reach, crawl, or step under a bridge, or stand inside a bridge while any portion of the vertical load is in place.
-If safety supports must be adjusted during loading, the load shall first be removed without disturbing the bridge, adjustments made, and the load replaced as it was before being removed. - 11.2.3.7 Bridges that inhibit safely placing vertical load shall not be tested and will not be eligible for awards, except for aesthetics and video. - 11.2.3.8 Judges shall continuously observe sway carefully during vertical load testing.
-If sway exceeds 3/4 inch, loading shall cease and load shall be removed carefully. - 11.2.3.9 Judges shall continuously observe deflections carefully.
-If any deflection exceeds 2.5 inches (upward or downward), loading shall cease and load shall be removed carefully. - 11.2.3.10 Judges shall continuously observe the behavior of the bridge.
+Safety supports should be directly under decking units rather than under bridge trusses or cross braces, if possible.

+11.2.3.5 Safety supports shall be adjusted individually for each bridge so that load cannot drop more than approximately four inches.
+If the height of the safety supports is not adjustable in appropriate increments, they shall be augmented with pieces of wood, concrete blocks or other suitable material provided by the host school.

+11.2.3.6 No one shall reach, crawl, or step under a bridge, or stand inside a bridge while any portion of the vertical load is in place.
+If safety supports must be adjusted during loading, the load shall first be removed without disturbing the bridge, adjustments made, and the load replaced as it was before being removed.

+11.2.3.7 Bridges that inhibit safely placing vertical load shall not be tested and will not be eligible for awards, except for aesthetics and video.

+11.2.3.8 Judges shall continuously observe sway during vertical load testing.
+If sway exceeds 3/4 inch, loading shall cease and load shall be removed carefully.

+11.2.3.9 Judges shall continuously observe deflections.
+If any deflection exceeds 3 inches downward, loading shall cease and load shall be removed carefully.

+11.2.3.10 Judges shall continuously observe the behavior of the bridge.
 Loading shall cease and the load shall be removed carefully if, in the opinion of a judge, collapse is imminent.